YashkumarBhatt/YashkumarBhatt/README.md

 # Hey, I'm Yash 👋

-I'm a Data Science (AI/ML) intern, currently spending most of my time training and deploying ML models end-to-end — from preprocessing decisions to building Streamlit apps others can actually use.
+I'm a Data Science (AI/ML) Professional, currently spending most of my time training and deploying ML models end-to-end — from preprocessing decisions to building Streamlit apps others can actually use.